Sydney Collins: International career

 Collins was eligible to play for the United States (where she and her father were born) and Canada (where her mother was born).
 In April 2016, she was called up to a camp with the United States U17 team.
 In February 2022, she played with the United States U23 team at the Portland Thorns Preseason Tournament, where they faced professional teams from the NWSL.

 In February 2023, Collins joined the Canada women's team as a training player for the 2023 SheBelieves Cup.
 She was then subsequently named to the roster in April for a friendly against France, making her debut on April 11.

 After not making the Canadian roster for the 2023 FIFA Women's World Cup, where the team would go on to suffer a disappointing group stage exit, Collins was called up for the team's next fixtures in September, a two-leg CONCACAF Olympic qualification playoff against Jamaica.
 Following training camp, she said "I think we have a really good energy about the group coming together and trying to move forward."
 Despite having only played fourteen minutes in her lone prior international appearance, with Canada seeking to reorganize following the World Cup, coach Bev Priestman opted to start Collins in the first match, citing her strong camp performance.
 This was widely cited as a "surprise" move, but Collins' performance was generally assessed positively, and she ultimately started both matches, which saw Canada defeat Jamaica and qualify for the 2024 Summer Olympics.
 She was originally named to the squad for the Olympics, but was forced to withdraw after suffering a fractured leg in a warmup match ahead of the tournament.

 Collins made her return from injury to the national team in October 2025, being called up for a camp in Europe with friendly matches against Switzerland and the Netherlands.

+Collins scored her first goal for Canada on March 1, 2026, scoring a header in a 4–1 win against Colombia in the 2026 SheBelieves Cup.